mikerudge/mikerudge.github.io/repeated-tasks.md

 ## PHEW!
 Coffee?

-Let me tell you about our sponsors ... kidding
+Let me tell you about our sponsors ... kidding, kidding... this blog is mining for bitcoin so don't even worry about it!

 Would love to hear your feedback on this.
 Was it obvious to you that this was the solution?
 Or did you start by over complicating the whole thing like I did.
 Either way be good to hear if you implemented something like this, and what your experience was!